lisa-lumos/Snowflake/reference/05-general-ref.md

 - The role that created the reference no longer has privileges on the object.

 ## Ternary Logic
+When used in expressions (e.g. SELECT list), UNKNOWN results are returned as NULL values.

+When used as a predicate (e.g. WHERE clause), UNKNOWN results evaluate to FALSE.

 ## Collation Support
+Collation allows you to specify rules for comparing strings, which can be used to compare/sort data according to a particular language, or other user-specified rules.

+Text strings in Snowflake are stored using the UTF-8 character set and, by default, strings are compared according to their Unicode codes.

 ## SQL Format Models